Berezhnyk/structure-viewer/README.md

-# Chrome extension for viewing stuctured data types
+# Chrome extension for viewing structured data types
 ## Roadmap
 - JSON (+)
 - CSV (-)
+- YAML (-)
 - XML (-)

 This Chrome extension enhances your browsing experience by providing on-the-fly JSON formatting for HTTP stream responses.
 If you frequently work with APIs that send JSON data as streamed responses, this extension will prove to be a valuable tool for you.